-- a) Approve - b) Approve with Honors (unanimous decision) - c) Approved pending completion of recommendation(s) - d) Delay final action for no more than thirty (30) days for further examination or in order to take other action deemed appropriate by the examining committee.
+- a) Approve - b) Approved pending completion of recommendation(s) - c) Delay final action for no more than thirty (30) days for further examination or in order to take other action deemed appropriate by the examining committee.
 Further examination, may be either written, oral, or both, and may cover all or selected areas.
 Should the committee delay decision for reexamination or other appropriate action, final decision to approve or disapprove under this section rests with the examining committee.